 During the COVID-19 pandemic, the City of Bellevue is doing what it can to help residents protect themselves and businesses survive.
-City actions, along with key messages from public health officials, are posted here.
+Facility closures, key messages from public health officials and government orders are posted here.
 Our COVID-19 Updates page offers a running tally of the city's response to date.
 See also:

 Proclamation of Emergency